 - KDE Direct is continually leading the industry in new technologies and innovations, and the coaxial-motor is one such product brought to the world in 2016.
 These motors are custom-designed for various heavy-lift and commercial applications, and can be produced for your specific requirements (such as for the Shotover U1 system).
 Please review the Custom Products and Design Inquiries webpage for additional information on KDE Direct’s capabilities for your production needs.

-How do I setup my ESC?
+How do I setup my Electronic Speed Controller (ESC)?

 How do I update my ESC to the latest Firmware?

 - By purchasing the Device Manager Adapter Programming Kit (KDEXF-DMA), and following the details of the latest Instruction Manual (found under the Specifications webpage tab, access to advanced features are available.
 This will allow you to update all of your ESCs to the latest firmware edition and adjust Advanced Settings as needed for custom applications and/or further optimization of your propulsion system.

 Are the firmware updates free?

 - Yes!
 KDE Direct is a Research and Development company, continually striving to improve technology and functionality in the UAS industry.

 - The detailed Instruction Manual for the Device Manager Adapter Programming Kit (KDEXF-DMA), found under the Specifications webpage tab, reviews all of the Advanced Setting options for optimal operation or customization to your own custom requirements.

 What is the second lead (orange/red/brown wires) on the KDE Direct UAS ESCs used for?